Fitness to come to work

 Pregnancy

-This guidance needs to be used in conjunction with the COVID-19 Individual Risk Assessment form.
+The guidance below needs to be used in conjunction with the COVID-19 Individual Risk Assessment form.

 We advise the following.

-Pregnant women should not be exposed to suspected or confirmed infectious COVID-19 or other respiratory cases.
+Pregnant women should not be exposed to suspected or confirmed infectious COVID-19 or other infectious respiratory cases.

 All options for redeployment to non-patient facing work should be explored.
-It they are in an essential clinical role or their clinical work is deemed essential for wellbeing purposes, they may remain in the role during pregnancy but with increased control measures e.g.:
+It they are in an essential clinical role or their clinical work is deemed essential for wellbeing purposes, they may remain in their clinical role during pregnancy but with increased control measures e.g.:

 Pregnant women are considered at higher risk if: